 Kids on board

 If you have kids on board it is the best to bring their own life belts as maybe one that charter fleet have will not be suitable for your child.
+Contact us before your arrival so we can arrange some life belts which are suitable for small children.
 Do not forget: hat, sun-cream, mosquito repellent cream, sailing shoes, sunglasses...

 Cover your child with light white T-shirt between 11:00-15:00 hour ( sun protection ).
 The boat can be very slippery, so let the children have rubber shoes most of the time (can be bought in supermarkets).